TanvirRahimOfficial/Hear-Me/README.md

-# 🎧 Hear Me
+# 🧏 Hear Me
 ### *“Let’s Break the Barrier — Together, We Hear Each Other.”*

-**Hear Me** is an open-source, non-profit AI project dedicated to bridging communication between deaf and hearing communities.
+Hear Me is an open-source, non-profit offline AI project dedicated to bridging communication between deaf and hearing communities.
 It supports multiple languages, allowing users to **create and share their own sign languages**.

 Using advanced **computer vision**, **speech recognition**, and **AI translation**, Hear Me enables **real-time sign-to-speech** and **speech-to-sign** communication — giving everyone the power to be understood.